Are You Ready for the Country (song): Lyrics and music

-According to Sam Inglis, the "country" referenced in the song’s title is never made explicit, but it seems likely to be the United States, specifically the southern United States, an area referenced in other Young songs such as "Southern Man" and "Alabama," though it’s lyrics are not as expressly political.
+According to Sam Inglis, the "country" referenced in the song’s title is never made explicit, but it seems likely to be the United States, specifically the southern United States, an area referenced in other Young songs such as "Southern Man" and "Alabama," though its lyrics are not as expressly political.
 Rather than addressing issues like racism, the lyrics of "Are You Ready for the Country" are more about generalized dread.
 Lyrics like "I was talkin' to the preacher, said, 'God was on my side'/Then I ran into the hangman, he said, 'It's time to die'" imply that there is more to the story, and perhaps a more interesting backstory, than what is explicitly stated, and hint at an organized religion theme.
 The title may be Young asking his audience if they are willing to follow him into country music, although Inglis states that the arrangement is more blues than country.

 Allmusic critic Matthew Greenwald states that the arrangement provides a sense of whimsy, highlighting Young's "funky" piano and Nitzsche's "lazy" slide guitar.
 Ken Bielen describes the melody as "punchy" and says it works well with the song's "sing-a-long vocal character."
 Bielen also comments on the "rustic" quality added by Nitzsche's slide guitar.